 Cutest Dog Christmas Pajamas

 Another common holiday outfit for people is Christmas pajamas.
 It’s too bad dogs can’t wear pj’s too.
-Oh, wait, yes they can!
+Oh, wait, yes, they can!
+Check out our favourite Dog Pajamas:

 Fun Dog Christmas Decorations